Free Guide

 Make sure your hive has ample food.
 If you have a langstroth hive, you want your honey to form a bell shape in the hive with the largest amount of honey at the bottom, and gradually decreasing the amount of honey in the upper boxes.

-You also want to make sure there is a super full of dry, white sugar or fondant above the upper most box in the hive.
+You also want to make sure there is a super full of dry, white sugar or fondant above the upper most box in the hive, under the lid.

 After a couple of months, start checking on the hive to make sure they have enough food.
 On warmer, sunny, low wind days, add more food under the lid if needed.